ConduitNetwork/docs/getting_started/cli/getting_started.rst

     .. code-block:: text

-      morpheus groups use "San Mateo Xen"
+      conduit groups use "San Mateo Xen"

 This now becomes the active group we would like to provision into.
 Another thing to know before provisioning is we do have to also specify the cloud we want to provision into .
 This does require the cloud be in the group that is currently active.
 To see a list of clouds in the relevant group simply run:

     .. code-block:: text

-      morpheus clouds list -g [groupName]
+      conduit clouds list -g [groupName]

 This will scope the clouds command to list only clouds in the group specified.

-Morpheus makes it very easy to get started provisioning via the CLI.
+Conduit makes it very easy to get started provisioning via the CLI.
 It provides a list of instance-types that can be provisioned via the ``instance-types`` list command.
 Lets get started by provisioning an ubuntu virtual machine.

   .. code-block:: text

-      morpheus> instances add
+      conduit> instances add

-      Usage: morpheus instances add TYPE NAME
+      Usage: conduit instances add TYPE NAME
         -g, --group GROUP                Group
         -c, --cloud CLOUD                Cloud
         -O, --option OPTION              Option